MaterializeInc/k8s-eip-operator/README.md

 Manage external connections to Kubernetes pods using AWS Elastic IPs (EIPs).

 This operator manages the following:
+* Creation of an EIP Custom Resource Definition in K8S.
 * Creation/destruction of EIP allocations in AWS.
     * These EIPs will be tagged with the pod uid they will be assigned to (`eip.aws.materialize.com/pod_uid`) for later identification.
 * Association/disassociation of the EIP to the Elastic Network Interface (ENI) on the private IP of the pod.